 Federal student loans come with a fixed rate of interest, which remains constant till your debt is cleared.
-Private student loans come with fixed interest rates and variable interest rates.
+Private student loans come with fixed interest rates and variable rates.
 At the time of taking the loan, you will have to choose from one of these two options.
 This is no small decision to make.
 Variable-rate loans do carry certain risks, but they could also work to your advantage.
 There are several factors you will have to take into consideration before determining that a variable interest rate is worth the risk.

 The Difference Between Fixed and Variable Interest Rates

 When you take a loan with a fixed rate of interest, the interest rate is set at the time of allocating the loan and that rate stays the same for the life of the loan.
 With this type of loan you know exactly how much interest you will be paying on the money you have borrowed.

 Loans with variable interest rates work differently.
 With this type of loan, you start with one interest rate and this rate keeps changing through the life of the loan.
-Depending on the market conditions and prevailing reference rates, the interest rate on your loan could fluctuate monthly, quarterly or annually.
+Depending on the market conditions and prevailing reference rates, the interest rate on your loan could fluctuate and change monthly, quarterly or annually.
 It could be on a downward trend for a few months and rise sharply without warning the next month.
 With so much uncertainty, the million dollar question is, is it worth even considering opting for a variable interest rate loan?

 A look at the pros and cons of choosing variable-rate loans will help you decide whether they are worth the risk.